Jayser/redux/README.md

 - [x] [Flow](https://flowtype.org/docs/getting-started.html) — static type checker for JavaScript aimed at catching common bugs in JavaScript programs.
 The flow type annotations get ripped out of the source by the webpack build step.
 You have no obligation to use flow within your code and can even uninstall the dependency (`flow-bin`) without breaking the project.
 - [x] [PostCSS](http://postcss.org/) — ecosystem of custom plugins like [Autoprefixer](https://github.com/postcss/autoprefixer) and tools aimed at transforming extended syntaxes and features into modern, browser-friendly CSS
 - [x] [CSS Modules](https://github.com/css-modules/css-modules) — guarantee that all the styles for a single component, designed to fix the problem of the global scope in CSS
-- [ ] [stylelint](https://github.com/stylelint/stylelint) - A mighty, modern CSS linter that helps you enforce consistent conventions and avoid errors in your stylesheets.
+- [x] [stylelint](https://github.com/stylelint/stylelint) - A mighty, modern CSS linter that helps you enforce consistent conventions and avoid errors in your stylesheets.
-- [x] [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react) & [eslint-plugin-flowtype](https://github.com/gajus/eslint-plugin-flowtype) — additional React/Flow type specific linting rules for ESLint
 - [x] [Sass](http://sass-lang.com/) — compiler of CSS styles with variables, mixins, and more
 - [x] [react-bootstrap](https://react-bootstrap.github.io/) - React-Bootstrap is a library of reusable front-end components.
 - [x] [bootstrap-sass](https://github.com/twbs/bootstrap-sass) - Global CSS settings, fundamental HTML elements styled and enhanced with extensible classes, and an advanced grid system.